Woman who allegedly spat at KFC employee charged in court

 Lin can also be jailed for a maximum of three months, or fined up to $1,500, or both, for using criminal force on a person.

-For breaching the control order on safe distancing, she can be fined up to $10,000, jailed for up to six months, or both.
-For subsequent offences, she faces a fine of up to $20,000, a jail term of up to 12 months, or both.
+For breaching the control order on safe distancing, offenders can be fined up to $10,000, jailed for up to six months, or both.
+For subsequent offences, they face a fine of up to $20,000, a jail term of up to 12 months, or both.

 The police said they take a serious view of such abusive and irresponsible behaviour, especially amid the Covid-19 pandemic.